pwn4shell/Decentralized-Poker/README.md

 2. **Player-generated Randomness**
    - Current implementation in `PokerDealer.sol`
    - Uses a combination of player-generated keys and future block hashes
-   - Pros: Fully decentralized
+   - Pros: Fully decentralized, trustless and permissionless
-   - Cons: Potential for duplicate hole cards
+   - Cons: Potential for duplicate hole cards and 6 of a kind

 3. **Alternative Solutions**
-   - We're open to suggestions for improving the card dealing mechanism
+   - Open to suggestions for improving the card dealing mechanism

 ## Contributing